Machu Picchu, Peru Explore the Historic Sanctuary and World Wonder

 Arequipa, Peru's second city, enchants with its stunning landscapes, including the breathtaking Colca Canyon.
 Discover its rich history, tradition, culture

-The Colca Canyon has become one of the most important tourist places in Arequipa.
-To Colca Canyon surpasses even the Grand Canyon in the United States
+The Colca Canyon has become one of the most popular tourist destinations in Arequipa.
+In fact, it surpasses the Grand Canyon in the United States. ...

 A visit to Lake Titicaca offers an unparalleled experience of nature and culture.
 Lake Titicaca now marks the natural border between Peru and Bolivia.